 You may also place leaves in paper Kraft bags, which are collected weekly from the tree lawn from May through October.

 Brush, tree, and hedge trimmings must be cut and tied into bundles no larger than four feet in length and two feet in diameter.

-All other times, leaves must be placed in paper Kraft bags and placed on the tree lawn for pick-up on your regular refuse /recycling collection day.
+From May through October leaves must be placed in paper Kraft bags and placed on the tree lawn for pick-up on your regular refuse /recycling collection day.

 Kraft bags can be purchased from home improvement stores.

 Because all of our listings must be advertised locally, we refer those renters who already live in the area to the following publications:

 The goal of Relocation Services is to promote Cleveland Heights by highlighting its housing stock and the benefits of living in our community.
 We refer our prospective buyers to real estate professionals to conduct the actual sales.
 A list of PRO (Preferred Realty Office) agents is included in all of our promotional packets and materials, and we offer information meetings about Cleveland Heights to real estate agents.

 Buyers are referred to a list of 'PROs' or Preferred Realty Office agents.
 PROs have attended numerous seminars and educational programs about our city, and know the area well.
 Names of contact people in various neighborhoods and our schools are available to prospective buyers.